CDSMOpen/coffeescript-style-guide/README.md

 ### Block Comments

 Block comments apply to the block of code that follows them.

-Each line of a block comment starts with a `#` and a single space, and should be indented at the same level of the code that it describes.

 Paragraphs inside of block comments are separated by a line containing a single `#`.